b-edward28/coffee_shop/README.md

 5. Data validation

 ### Running test
+* Create a tests directory in your project directory.
+* Add test files (test_customer.py, test_coffee.py, test_order.py) to test each class and method.
+* Write test cases to validate that each method and property works correctly.
-Making sure you are in the virtual environment run "pytest"
+* Making sure you are in the virtual environment run "pytest"

+### Debugging
+Create a debug.py file to test your code interactively.